Updated April 20, 2023

 - Use HTTP compression – reduces the number of bytes

 To know the answer to this, you should do some testing on multiple devices.

-There are great tools available to find out whether your site is mobile compatible.
-Here are few tools listed below.
+Great tools are available to determine whether your site is mobile-compatible.
+Here are a few tools listed below.

 - W3C mobileOK Checker

 There are also a few mobile emulators that will help you to check your site’s mobile readiness.
 A few of the mobile emulators are listed below

 - iPad Peek